 A fundamental part of the process allows students who have been harmed or impacted to have a voice, and speak to how they have been affected.
 Additionally, they are empowered to speak their truth about what happened, and talk about what they need in order to make things right for them moving forward.

 Parents or supporters that may be involved may also be invited to participate, if appropriate.
 In doing so, they also would have an opportunity to speak their truth about what happened, how they or their child have been impacted, and what might help moving forward.

 Many times done in conjunction with traditional school discipline, restorative conferencing gives students the opportunity to learn from the process without having their education interrupted.

 Restorative conferencing is always a voluntary, confidential process that often involves a written agreement.
 Each participant has input into creating the agreement, with a focus on helping everyone involved move forward in a positive way.

 How does a school make a referral for a Restorative Conference?

-A referral will be made by an administrator to the regional restorative practices team lead.
-The school's RP Lead will contact them within a couple days of receiving the referral.
-They will set up a time to meet with each family separately for a pre-conference.
-The pre‐conference allows time for questions to be answered and gives participants the opportunity to hear and answer the questions in a confidential space.
-Once each party has pre‐conferenced and everyone is on board with moving forward, a formal conference is scheduled for everyone involved.
-This process from start to finish can take 1‐2 weeks depending on everyone’s flexibility in scheduling.
+A referral will be made by an administrator to the Regional RP Facilitator.
+The Regional RP Facilitator will contact them either that same day, or the day after receiving the referral to gather any other pertinent information.
+They will set up a time to meet with each student (and parent/guardian, if appropriate) separately for a pre-conference.
+The pre‐conference allows time for the process to be explained thoroughly, for questions to be asked and answered, and gives participants the chance to discuss the process in a confidential space.
+Once each party has pre‐conferenced and everyone is on board with moving forward, a restorative conference is scheduled for everyone involved.
+This process from start to finish can take up to a week, depending on everyone’s flexibility in scheduling.